 I'VE NEVER DONE ANY CIRCUS BEFORE.
 WHERE DO I START?

-The best way is to come along to one of our aerial drop in sessions and speak to our wonderful Session Leader in charge.
+The best way is to come along to one of our aerial drop in sessions and speak to our session leader, or sign up to one of our one-off classes to give it a go!

-If you are into ground based skills, come along to our Sunday afternoon session in the hall and there will be many helpful faces!
+If you are into ground based skills, come along to our Sunday afternoon open training session and there will be many helpful faces!

 DO I NEED TO BE STRONG OR FLEXIBLE OR HAVE A HISTORY IN DANCE OR GYM TO TAKE A CLASS?